atomxu10/TimeSeriesProject/README.md

 <p align="center">Figures 3a & 3b: Seasonal data after the 1st differencing & 2nd differencing </p>

 ## Model I (Monthly data)
 We proceed by dividing the data into months and taking the mean value to obtain a dataset, consisting of the average maximum temperature of each month.
-The size of the training set is 96, testing set is 24.
+The size of the training set is 96, and the testing set is 24.

 ### Structure
 Figure 4 is the decomposed image of monthly data.
 Similar to the daily data, the monthly data shows significant seasonality.
 The degree to which the time series is affected by the 12-month seasonal fluctuation is 0.99.
 Using regression analysis to test the trend of the time series, the p-values of the regression coefficients are less than 0.05.
 The series shows a slight downward trend.